MrLixm/katananodling/doc/INDEX.md

 ## Libraries

+> A library is a python package that defined a bunch of BaseCustomNode
+> subclasses inside.

 Each of this library will be imported and iterated directly to find the BaseCustomNode subclasses.
 To declare a subclass to be registered, you just need to import it in the `__init__` of your package :